saltysoup/a3-bootcamp-ce/Day2/inference-with-vllm-on-gke/README.md

 kubectl apply -f gemma-vllm-l4.yaml
 ```

 A Pod in the cluster will download the model weights from HuggingFace using your access token and start the serving engine.
+This will take about 10 minutes.

 Wait for the Deployment to be available: